Meet Our Staff

 A native of Lexington, Ryan graduated from Lexington High School in the Class of 1998.
 He received his Bachelor's degree in Anthropology from Kent State University in 2003.
 Next, Ryan graduated Summa Cum Laude from the Cincinnati College of Mortuary Science in 2005.
-In February of 2007, he joined Snyder Funeral Homes and assists in the operations of the two Mount Gilead Chapels and the Denzer-Farison-Hottinger & Snyder Funeral Home in Marion.
+In February of 2007, he joined Snyder Funeral Homes and assists in the operations of the Snyder Funeral Home Craven Chapel in Mount Gilead and the Denzer-Farison-Hottinger & Snyder Funeral Home in Marion.
 He holds licenses in the State of Ohio as a funeral director and embalmer.

-Ryan and his wife Angela, a Registered Nurse at Marion General Hospital, reside in Mount Gilead.
+Ryan and his wife Angela, a Family Nurse Practitioner in Westerville, reside in Olive Green.
 Together they attend the North Woodbury Alliance Church.
 In his spare time, Ryan enjoys cooking, reading, music, following the Cincinnati Reds and Bengals, and spending time with his wife and little boy, Bentley.

 G. Richard DeVore